codacy/pulse-user-docs/docs/metrics/accelerate.md

 Pulse uses the average value over a period of time to display aggregate deployment frequencies.

+!!! note
+    Due to the way Pulse calculates deployment frequency, the absence of data will have an impact on reducing the value of this metric.

+    For example, suppose that you started developing a project 3 months ago and your deployment frequency over this time period was 2 deployments/day.
+If you increase the observed time interval to 6 months to include a time period before there were deployments, Pulse displays a deployment frequency of only 1 deployment/day.

 Pulse determines your performance level for this metric as follows:

 | Performance level[^1] | Deployment frequency                                             |